mzguntalan/spring/README.md

 ## Demonstrations

 The gifs take a while to start (because of recording).
+The speed is intentionally slow for demonstration.

 ![animation](https://github.com/mzguntalan/media_for_other_repo/blob/main/spring/d1.gif?raw=true)
 ![animation](https://github.com/mzguntalan/media_for_other_repo/blob/main/spring/d2.gif?raw=true)